Peppson/Radio-Nodes/README.md

 &nbsp;
 ## Project Overview
 - Each node is easily configurable to perform various tasks, such as watering plants,
-turning on the coffeemaker, opening blinds, etc.
+turn on the coffeemaker, opening blinds, relaying sensor data, etc.

 - Power consumption was the main concern when designing this.
 Nodes consumes ∼`2mA` @ 3.3V in active mode, and as low as ∼`3uA` @ 3.3V while deepsleeping!